How Many Thoracic Vertebrae Do We Have

 Variations and Their Management

 Although the canonical number is twelve, congenital anomalies like a “lumbarized” T12 or a “sacralized” T12 do occur in a small percentage of the population (approximately 1–2 %).
-In these cases, the vertebra adopts characteristics of an adjacent region, which can affect biomechanics and pain patterns.
+In practice, in these cases, the vertebra adopts characteristics of an adjacent region, which can affect biomechanics and pain patterns.
 Clinicians should be vigilant for such variations when patients present with atypical symptom distribution, and imaging reports should explicitly note any deviation from the standard vertebral count.

 Educational Strategies for Mastery